darwashiOM/BlindSpot/README.md

 # BlindSpot

-BlindSpot is a community powered safety map that helps people choose safer meetup spots by combining community reports with map signals, then ranking nearby places based on evidence, distance, and context.
+**BlindSpot** is a community powered safety map that helps people choose safer meetup spots by combining **community reports** with **map signals**, then ranking nearby places based on evidence, distance, and context (marketplace sale, first date, night walk, general meetup).

+---

-## Smalltalk Mini Category (LabWare)
+## Smalltalk Mini Category (LabWare / Smalltalk)

-This repo includes a Smalltalk based analytics generator used to build demo friendly rollups and heatmap JSON from exported Snowflake data.
-It helps us produce consistent dashboard inputs and sanity check the rollups outside the web app.
+This repo includes a **Smalltalk based analytics generator** used to create demo friendly rollups and sanity check the same metrics we show in the dashboard (heatmaps + trends).
+This makes it easy for judges to evaluate our analytics logic without needing to run the full web stack.

-### Where Smalltalk is used (files and paths)
+### Where Smalltalk is used (exact paths)

 - `smalltalk/BlindSpotAnalytics.st`
-  - Reads exported report events data and generates:
+  Smalltalk script that reads exported report events data and generates:
   - daily trends (yes, no, signage, conflict rate)
-    - per H3 cell rollups (heatmap style aggregates)
+  - per H3 cell rollups for heatmaps (day + H3)
-  - Outputs JSON files you can use for demo, debugging, or offline playback.

 - `smalltalk/README.md`
-  - Short instructions for running the Smalltalk script and expected outputs.
+  How to run the script (Pharo) and what outputs it produces.

+- `smalltalk/input/report_events.jsonl`
+  Example input format (one JSON object per line, exported from Snowflake).

+- `smalltalk/output/`
+  Output JSON artifacts created by the script:
-- Optional helper script:
+  - `trends_daily.json`
-  - `smalltalk/run.sh`
+  - `heatmap_daily_res10.json`
-  - One command wrapper to run the Smalltalk generator (Pharo headless).

 If you are judging Smalltalk usage, start here:
-`smalltalk/README.md`
+**`smalltalk/README.md`**

 ---

+## Inspiration

+Safety advice is usually generic, but real safety is **location specific**.
+People already try to meet near places like police stations, busy cafes, or malls, but it is hard to know:
+- what is actually nearby,
+- what the community has seen there (cameras, signage),
+- and whether reports conflict.

+BlindSpot turns those signals into something actionable in seconds.

+---

-## What the app does
+## What it does

-### 1) Interactive safety map
-- Users explore a map (MapLibre + DeckGL).
-- The UI visualizes:
-  - camera marker density from map data
-  - community report heatmap by H3 cells
-  - places like cafes, malls, libraries, police stations

-### 2) Community reporting
+### 1) Community reporting (H3 grid)
-Users can click a map cell and submit:
+Users can click the map and submit a report for the selected area:
 - camera present or camera absent
 - a short note
-- place identity (name, kind, source)
+- optional place identity (name, kind, source)
-- structured details (indoors, lighting, crowd, time of day, camera location)
+- structured context (indoors/outdoors, lighting, crowd, time of day, camera location)

+Reports are shown back as a heatmap, with “community confirmed” tiers and conflict highlighting.

-### 3) AI recommendations
+### 2) AI recommendations
-Users type something like:
+Users can type a request like:
-- "meeting marketplace buyer"
+- “meeting someone from marketplace”
-- "going to study"
+- “going to study”
-- "walking at night"
+- “walking at night”

-The backend classifies intent and recommends nearby spots, prioritizing:
+The backend classifies the intent and recommends nearby spots (cafe, mall, police station, etc.) while prioritizing:
-1) community evidence (yes, signage, conflict penalties)
+1) community evidence (yes/no reports + signage + confidence)
 2) distance
-3) camera markers density
+3) camera markers density from map data

-### 4) Voice mode
+### 3) Voice mode (hands free)
-The app can read recommendations aloud and lets the user say:
+BlindSpot can read the top recommendations aloud and let the user pick:
 - option 1, option 2, repeat, new request, stop

-### 5) Snowflake analytics dashboard
+### 4) Analytics dashboard (Snowflake)
-There is a dashboard UI that loads Snowflake views for:
+Every report is mirrored into Snowflake to support:
-- heatmaps and confidence tiers
+- heatmaps by H3 over time
-- daily trends and overview metrics
+- daily trends (yes/no/signage)
 - conflict rate and confirmed cell rollups
+- stakeholder friendly dashboard views

 ---

-## Repo structure (high level)
+## How it is built (high level)

-- `app/`
-  - Main Next.js app pages and API routes
+### Frontend
+- Next.js (App Router) + React + TypeScript
+- MapLibre + DeckGL for layers (cells, markers, highlights)
+- H3 (h3-js) for stable spatial aggregation

+Key UI files:
+- Main map UI: `app/page.tsx` (or wherever your home map lives)
+- Analytics dashboard UI: `app/dashboard/page.tsx`

+### Backend (Next.js API routes)
+Key endpoints:
-- `app/api/report/route.ts`
+- **Reporting**: `app/api/report/route.ts`
-  - Accepts reports, stores in Postgres, mirrors into Snowflake, returns the structured response
+  Validates submissions, runs moderation + summary, stores in Postgres, mirrors into Snowflake.
-- `app/api/recommend/route.ts`
+- **Recommendations**: `app/api/recommend/route.ts`
-  - Intent classification, candidate generation, scoring, optional AI rerank
+  Intent classification, candidate building, scoring, optional AI rerank.
-- `app/api/reviews/route.ts`
+- **Reviews / nearby evidence**: `app/api/reviews/route.ts`
-  - Aggregates nearby evidence around a selected point
+  Aggregates nearby report evidence for the selected location.
+- **Analytics (Snowflake)**:
-- `app/api/analytics/*`
+  - `app/api/analytics/overview/route.ts`
-  - Reads Snowflake views for heatmap, trends, overview
-- `lib/snowflakeSql.ts`
+  - `app/api/analytics/trends/route.ts`
-  - Snowflake connection and query helpers (JWT key pair auth)
-- `smalltalk/`
+  - `app/api/analytics/heatmap/route.ts`

+### Data + AI
+- Postgres: live app storage for reports
-  - Smalltalk analytics generator used for rollups and demo artifacts
+- Snowflake: analytics warehouse and dashboard views
+- Gemini API: moderation + structured summaries
+- Overpass API: public place guard
+- ElevenLabs: TTS for voice mode (with browser TTS fallback)

+---

+## Snowflake analytics (what is stored and how it is used)

+### Raw events table
+- `CIVICFIX.RAW.REPORT_EVENTS`

+### Views powering the dashboard
+- `CIVICFIX.MART.HEATMAP_DAILY_RES10`
+- `CIVICFIX.MART.HEATMAP_HOURLY_RES10`
+- `CIVICFIX.MART.TRENDS_DAILY`
+- `CIVICFIX.MART.OVERVIEW_LAST_7D`
+- `CIVICFIX.MART.LATEST_CONTEXT_RES10`

+These views let the UI load fast and keep the dashboard logic simple.

+---

+## Text to Speech (ElevenLabs)

+BlindSpot includes a Text to Speech endpoint used by Voice Mode to read recommendations and summaries out loud.

+**Location in repo:**
+- `app/api/tts/route.ts`

+**What it does:**
+- Accepts `{ text }` and returns an `audio/mpeg` response
+- Uses ElevenLabs `eleven_turbo_v2` (cheaper for demos)
+- Handles quota exceeded and rate limit cases cleanly

 ---

 ## Built with
 - TypeScript
 - Next.js (React, App Router)
 - MapLibre + react-map-gl